You are more than your intrusive thoughts.

 How do you treat OCD?

-When ERP alone is not producing sufficient relief, SSRIs are added.
-Medications like escitalopram and sertraline reduce emotional reactivity and give patients more runway to use their ERP skills.
-Medication does not replace ERP.
-It makes ERP more effective.
+When ERP alone is not producing enough relief, SSRIs are added.
+Escitalopram and sertraline reduce emotional reactivity and give patients more runway to use their ERP skills.
+Our psychiatric providers explain every medication before prescribing it.

 From the Blog